-Alerts provide notifications of alarms that constitute an irregular performance so that issues can be proactively mitigated.
-For all Critical and Major alerts, a notification will be sent to the user.
-The notification will be sent either through Slack or email, depending on the preferred delivery method configured by the user.
+Alerts are generated when criteria that is defined by the user is met.
+Alerts enable you to monitor the performance and counteract irregularities within the system, helping you to proactively mitigate any performance or functional issues.
+A notification is sent either through Slack, PagerDuty, or email, depending on the preferred delivery method configured by the user.
 When the issue or condition is resolved, an additional notification is sent to the user indicating that the issue has been fixed.

 The alert framework sends out two types of notifications: